-To understand the effect of the localization $\gamma$ and SGLD learning rate hyper-parameters on the LLC estimators, we trained exactly the same model and compared the final LLC estimator whilst only varying the SGLD sampler.
-The estimates varied in orders of magnitudes between themselves.
+To understand the effect of the localisation $\gamma$ and SGLD learning rate hyperparameters on the LLC estimators, we trained exactly the same model and compared the final LLC estimate while only varying the SGLD sampler.
+The estimates varied by orders of magnitude.
 In fact, we observed a log-linear relationship between $\gamma$ and the estimated LLC across different SGLD learning rates.
 The log-linear relationship is consistent with theory: the parameter volume grows exponentially as the SGLD sampler becomes less localised at the minimum.
-The essential conclusion from these experiments is that, (i) it is complicated to draw exact comparisons between theoretical LLC predictions and estimated LLC values, and (ii) to draw comparisons between different LLC estimates, it is vital to mantain these hyper-parameters contant.
+The essential conclusion from these experiments is that, (i) it is complicated to draw exact comparisons between theoretical LLC predictions and estimated LLC values, and (ii) to draw comparisons between different LLC estimates, it is vital to maintain these hyperparameters constant.